-Returning in 2021
+Returning in 2022

 Director | Worthwhile Training

-Our Host for 2021
+Our Host for 2022

 Nicole is the founder of Worthwhile Training and the organiser of the Lone Worker Safety Expo.
-She has over 20 years experience in assisting organisations with practical advice to manage the risks associated with employee’s safety, security and wellbeing.
+She has over 25 years experience in assisting organisations with practical advice to manage the risks associated with employee’s safety, security and wellbeing.